smudali/datasciencecoursera/getting-and-cleaning-data-course-project/README.md

 The R script *run_analysis.R* performs the following steps (see the Code book for details about data, as well as the comments in the script itself):

-- Download the Human Activity Recognition (HAR) dataset only for the condition:
+- Download the Human Activity Recognition (HAR) dataset only for the below **condition**:
--- No *UCI HAR Dataset* directory
+  - No *UCI HAR Dataset* directory in the current directory
--- No *dataset.zip* file in the current directory
+  - No *dataset.zip* file in the current directory
 - Unzip the downloaded file (*dataset.zip*)
 - Read both training and data sets
 - Extract only the mean and standard deviation features for each measurement